by Dr. Amy Shah, MD

 Chances are if you are health and fitness savvy, you’ve heard of intermittent fasting and its benefits for fat loss and overall health.

-But did you know that, if you’re a woman, fasting could lead to hormonal imbalance and could lead to fertility issues?
+But did you know that, if you’re a woman, fasting could lead to hormonal imbalance and could lead to fertility issues if not done properly?
 Here, we’ll discuss the best ways for women to enjoy the positive aspects of intermittent fasting without putting their health at risk.

 An intermittent fast is a brief fast where, for 12–16 hours or more, you don’t eat anything except water (a few exceptions apply).
 And while that may sound incredibly difficult to achieve, you might already be fasting without knowing it if you eat dinner at, say, 7 p.m. and break your fast in the morning between 7—10 a.m. — and if you only have water and black coffee or tea between.